mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 ### Reconfigure Proxy

-As mentioned above, certain proxies will kill the connection silently after 2 minutes of inactivity.
-Increase this setting to 10 minutes or even 20 minutes, to be extra-sure that Vaadin pings will keep the connection open.
+As mentioned above, certain proxies will kill the TCP/IP connection silently after 2 minutes of inactivity, and will stop relaying data over to the server.
+This will cause the vaadin client to freeze indefinitely.

+Increase the proxy inactivity setting to 10 minutes or even 20 minutes, to be extra-sure that Vaadin pings will keep the connection open.
 Alternatively, decrease the heartbeat interval to be 45-60 seconds.